 You are welcome to arrange a personal appointment.

 The project "Pausentaste - Those who help others sometimes need help themselves" aims to support young carers throughout Germany by offering low-threshold advice.
 The service is primarily aimed at children and young people who are carers.
 You can find more information at www.pausentaste.de

 The flyer with all the information can be downloaded here: Link to the flyer

 This Internet database is a service of the City of Dortmund - Social Welfare Office/Specialist Service for Senior Citizens.
 If you are a caring relative, friend or neighbor and would like to organize support for someone in need of help, you can access a wide range of care services in Dortmund.
 The Dortmund Care Guide offers you a comprehensive overview of various providers within the city area.

-The city of Dortmund, in cooperation with numerous partners, offers a selection of information and services for older people on its websites.
+In cooperation with numerous partners, the City of Dortmund offers a selection of information and services for older people on its website.
 The contact details of the senior citizens' offices in the 12 city districts can be found under the heading "Senior citizens in the city district".